 Firefield is still new, and we have not had a chance to test out their products in real law enforcement live-fire training.
 As such, we cannot fully endorse these optics for on-duty use.
 This should not be interpreted as a blanket recommendation against Firefield optics, however.
 As we’ve mentioned, there are several nice features of the Impact optics, and some limitations and drawbacks as well.

 Interestingly, the Firefield optics take on a very similar appearance as the Sightmark Sureshot, another fairly inexpensive reflex/red dot optic option on the market.
 It appears both Firefield and Sightmark are under the umbrella of Sellmark Corporation.

 Some readers may scoff at the idea of putting a low-priced optic on a duty rifle.
-However, we understand the realities of many law enforcement officers that live paycheck to paycheck with little left over.
-An Aimpoint Pro or EOTech might be considered best options, but in reality is completely out of the budget of many officers.
+However, we understand the realities of many law enforcement officers that live paycheck to paycheck with little leftover.
+An Aimpoint Comp M5 or Trijicon MRO might be considered better options, but in reality, it is completely out of the budget of many officers.
 Optics from manufacturers like Firefield may just provide the reflex optic options for these officers, at a price these officers can actually afford.
-In that regard we say it’s better to have a reflex optic than to depend on iron sights.
+In that regard, we say it’s better to have a reflex optic than to depend on iron sights.

 BlueSheepdog.com is a for-profit website.
 I do not charge readers a dime to access the information I provide.

 Some of the links on this page and site are affiliate links to companies like Amazon and Palmetto State Armory.
 These links take you to the products mentioned in the article.
 Should you decide to purchase something from one of those companies, I make a small commission.